This information explains how to do a monthly skin exam to check for melanoma. You can do the exam by yourself or with the help of someone else.

 - Different: A spot that is a different size, color, or shape than the other spots on your body.

 Uneven: A spot that has an uneven border (edge) shape, color, or texture.
-The ABCDs of melanoma can help remind you of what to look for when checking for uneven spots:
+The ABCDEs of melanoma can help remind you of what to look for when checking for uneven spots:

-- B - Border: The borders of the spot are uneven.
+- B - Border: The borders (outside edges) of the spot are uneven.

 - C - Color: The spot is more than 1 color.

-- D - Diameter: The spot is bigger than ¼ inch (6 millimeters), which is about the size of a pencil eraser.
+- D - Diameter: The length from 1 side of the spot to the other is more than 6 millimeters, or the size of a pencil eraser.

-- Changing: A spot that has changed.
-This includes a change in the size, shape, texture, color, or surface (such as bleeding).
-Check for any new symptoms, such as itching or tenderness.
+- E - Evolution: The spot changes in size, shape, or color.
+Check for any new symptoms, such as bleeding, itching, or tenderness.

 Follow these steps when doing your monthly skin exam: